-In this context, Tonkonoff suggests that Tarde's ideas significantly influenced Foucault's microphysics of power and Deleuze's micropolitics, both of which explore the small-scale dynamic forces that shape social structures (Tonkonoff, 2018, p.
-4).
-Although Foucault did not explicitly reference Tarde's ideas, Deleuze and Guattari, in their collaborative work A thousand plateaus, emphasised

-Tarde's focus on the 'infinitesimal.'
-They highlighted his interest in the world of small details, writing: 'Tarde was concerned with the infinitesimal-the minor imitations, oppositions, and inventions that form an entire realm of subrepresentative matter' (Deleuze & Guattari, 1980/1988, pp. 218-19).
-Neither of them, however, considered or referred to Germain's work.
+In this context, Tonkonoff suggests that Tarde's ideas significantly influenced Foucault's microphysics of power and Deleuze's micropolitics, both of which explore the small-scale, dynamic forces that shape social structures.
+(2018, 4) Although Foucault did not explicitly reference Tarde's ideas, Deleuze and Guattari, in their collaborative work A Thousand Plateaus, emphasized Tarde's focus on the 'infinitesimal.'
+They highlighted his interest in the world of small details, writing: 'Tarde was concerned with the infinitesimal-the minor imitations, oppositions, and inventions that form an entire realm of subrepresentative matter'.
+(1988, 218-219).
+Neither of them however has considered or referred to Germain's work.

-In tracing a genealogical line in social theory from Tarde to Foucault and Deleuze, Tonkonoff (2018) goes back to Comte as his point of departure, juxtaposing his 'macrophysical totalism' with Tarde's 'microphysics,' as we have already seen.
-What I contend, however, is that 'the micro' in social theory emerges in Germain's mechanics of the social and runs in parallel with Tarde's important statement that 'to exist is to differ' and that 'difference, is in a sense, the truly substantial side of things' (Tarde, 1894/2012, p.
-40).
-Moreover, both approaches constitute the historical context of 'processual sociologies,' wherein 'individual and social entities are not the elements of social life, but are patterns and regularities defined on lineages of successive events [...] moments in a lineage, moments that will themselves shape the next iteration of events, even as they recede into the past' (Abbott, 2016, pp. ix-x).
-Despite its brevity, as well as its fragmented and unfinished state, Germain's treatise is not only an unrecognised trace of processual approaches to philosophy and social theory in the 19th century but also a rare exemplar of transdisciplinarity, as I will discuss by way of conclusion.
+In tracing a genealogical line in social theory from Tarde to Foucault and Deleuze, Tonkonoff (2018) goes back to Comte, as his point of departure, juxtaposing his 'macrophysical totalism' with Tarde's 'microphysics', as we have already seen.
+What I contend however, is that 'the micro' in social theory emerges in Germain's mechanics of the social and runs in parallel with Tarde's important statement that 'to exist is to differ' and that 'difference, is in a sense, the truly substantial side of things' (2012, 40).
+Moreover, both approaches constitute the historical context of 'processual sociologies', wherein 'individual and social entities are not the elements of social life, but are patterns and regularities defined on lineages of successive events [...] moments in a lineage, moments that will themselves shape the next iteration of events, even as they recede into the past' (Abbot 2016, ix-x).
+Despite its brevity, as well as its fragmented and unfinished state Germain's treatise is an unrecognized trace of processual approaches to philosophy and social theory in the nineteenth century, but also a rare exemplar of transdisciplinary though, as I will discuss by way of conclusion.